-Former Fed Chairman Paul Volcker Dies at 92
+Former Fed Chairman Paul Volcker Dies At 92

-Former Federal Reserve Chairman Paul Volcker, the closest thing to a rock star economist as this country has seen, died Monday at 92, NPR has confirmed.
-He was reportedly suffering from prostate cancer.
+Former Federal Reserve Chairman Paul Volcker, the closest thing to a rock star economist this country has seen, died Monday at 92, NPR has confirmed.
+He reportedly had prostate cancer.

 It has been more than three decades since Volcker stepped down from the Fed.
 And it's a safe bet that many younger Americans do not even know his name.

-Here's how Robert Kavesh, a longtime professor at New York University, remembers his life-long friend: "The economic hero of post-World War II America I would have to say was Paul Volcker.
+Here's how Robert Kavesh, a professor at New York University, remembers his lifelong friend: "The economic hero of post-World War II America I would have to say was Paul Volcker.
 And that's saying something."

 Indeed.
-Volcker's leadership moment came shortly after President Carter appointed him chairman of the Fed in 1979.
+Volcker's leadership moment came shortly after President Jimmy Carter appointed him chairman of the Fed in 1979.
 The U.S. economy was in crisis.
 Stagflation — a highly unusual combination of both high inflation and rising unemployment — gripped the country.

 To address spiraling inflation, Volcker dramatically constricted the nation's money supply and let interest rates rise.
-The interest rates on a conventional mortgage soared to more than 18 percent.
+The interest rates on a conventional mortgage soared to more than 18%.

 Within two years, his plan worked.
 But it's hard to overstate how much the public reviled Volcker at the time.
 Unemployment increased, and Volcker was blamed for plunging the country into recession — deliberately.
-Many say he ruined Carter's re-election chances.
-Ads pointed out Volcker's middle name was Adolph, insinuating similarities to Adolph Hitler.
+Many say he ruined Carter's reelection chances.
+Ads pointed out Volcker's middle name was Adolph, insinuating similarities to Adolf Hitler.

 Friends say Volcker privately worried about the impact of his policies, yet never wavered in his convictions.

-"Ultimately, the only way, I think that just say flatly interest rates will be brought down and stay down is to get the inflation rate down," he said at a Senate Banking Committee hearing in 1981.
+"Ultimately, the only way I think that ... interest rates will be brought down and stay down is to get the inflation rate down," he said at a Senate Banking Committee hearing in 1981.

+Janet Yellen, who served as Fed chair from 2014 to 2018, said Volcker "embodied the values we hold most dear: devotion to public service, the courage to do the right thing, even when it's immensely unpopular."

+Yellen credited him with "taming inflation and ushering in a long period of macroeconomic stability."

+Ben Bernanke, who preceded Yellen as Fed chairman, echoed her sentiments in remarks to The New York Times.
+He told the Times that Volcker "personified the idea of doing something politically unpopular but economically necessary."

-Paul Volcker was born in Cape May, N.J., and grew up in Teaneck, a well-off community where his father was city manager.
+Volcker was born in Cape May, N.J., and grew up in Teaneck, a well-off community where his father was city manager.

 He was a man of stature.
 Literally.
 He stood over 6-foot-7 and towered over all the presidents he served under.